J0eychnpulpey/gophish-automated-installer/README.md

 # GoPhish Automated Installer Script

 This repository contains a Bash script that automates the deployment of a GoPhish phishing server, specifically tested and designed for an **Ubuntu 22.04 Droplet on DigitalOcean**.
-This project fulfills the "Automate With a Script" challenge from the SimplyCyber Academy: Tyler Ramsbey Hands On Phishing Course (Automate With a Script challenge).
+This project fulfills the "Automate With a Script" challenge from the SimplyCyber Academy: Tyler Ramsbey Hands On Phishing Course.
 ## What the Script Does

 The script automates the full deployment process on a DigitalOcean Droplet by performing the following actions: